Feeling dizzy on a period is not a typical menstrual cycle symptom. This dizziness may indicate an underlying issue, such as anemia or heavy bleeding.

 Heavy menstrual bleeding, also known as menorrhagia, can

-Although there are many types of anemia, iron-deficiency anemia is the most common form.
+Although there are many types of anemia, iron-deficiency anemia is the

 Heavy bleeding can also cause a person to feel dizzy.
 If a person feels lightheaded and has significantly more blood loss than usual, they should immediately get help from a healthcare professional.